dylannz/feature-service/README.md

 # feature-service

+**Note:** This is a work in progress.
+I'll attempt to keep backward compatibility with all changes, but like many things in life, there are no guarantees.

 This is a stateless feature flag service built in Go.
 It's designed to be operated in Kubernetes with configuration mounted to the volume via a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/), however there is no Kubernetes-specific code so it should work fine on other platforms.

 The repository includes: